UTEP Miners vs UNT Mean Green Preview

 Prediction

-ESPN has the Mean Green with a 62% chance of winning at home against UTEP.
-The over/under is 62 to take the under.
-I’m taking the Mean Green by 10!
+ESPN has the Mean Green with a 61% chance of winning at home.
+The defense will have to play big this week at home.
+I’m taking UNT by 13!
+They will extend their winning streak to 3.

 Final Score